 - Movement speed enchants are nice.

 - Sharpening stones are great for keeping your weapons up to snuff, up to item level 200.

 - Are you tanking your way to 85?
 See the Protection Warrior page for notes.

 Gems: Gem slots are rare before 60 and occasional afterwards (while leveling.)
 Gem for Strength, Attack Power, and Crit Rating.
 Stam if you need it.
-As with the enchants, the Mists of Pandaria gems will be much better than the Cata gems.

 - Bold gems for Str., Fractured gems for Mastery (for Prot Warriors.)